National Science Bowl — High School

 This academic tournament challenges high school students' knowledge of science.
 Student teams are questioned on earth science, math, general science, astronomy, chemistry, physics, biology, and computer science.

 Teams consist of up to five students and a teacher/coach.
 Four students participate on the team during each period of the competition, and one student serves as an alternate who can substitute for another teammate at halftime.
 See the Science Bowl rules for more general information.

 The path to the National Science Bowl competition starts at one of 65 regional sites throughout the United States.
 To register, please contact a representative.
 Regional competitions typically take place between January and February.
 The winning team of each regional competition advances to the National Science Bowl competition in Washington, D.C.

-In Colorado, NREL and the Western Area Power Administration host regional competitions.
 Any Colorado high school student can compete on a Regional Science Bowl team.

 The annual National Science Bowl takes place at the end of April or in early May.
 Top prizes for the National Science Bowl winners have included trips to Alaska, Yellowstone National Park, and one-week science research trips to DOE National Laboratory sites and facilities.

 For questions about the Science Bowl, contact the Workforce Development and Education Programs staff.